vhsxuz/vhsxuz/README.md

 <br>

 <p align=center>
-I'm passionate about learning more about databases technology and software development, such as mobile application and web application.
+I'm passionate about learning more about data science and software development, such as mobile application and web application.
 Having work experiences as a laboratory assistant and frontend developer makes a positive impact on me.
 I'm a lifelong learner who appreciates for activities to do that will push me to keep learning.
 </p>

 <br>

 ## 🧐 About Myself
-- 🔭 I’m currently working on flutter mobile app
+- 🔭 I’m currently working as a ios developer
-- 🌱 I’m currently learning flutter mobile app development
+- 🌱 I’m currently learning swift mobile app development and data science
-- 👯 I’m looking to collaborate on web or mobile application projects
+- 👯 I’m looking to collaborate on data science projects
 - 💬 Ask me about anything.
 I'll gladly answer your questions
 - 📫 How to reach me: andreas.alexander@binus.ac.id